derrickmaa/derrickmaa.github.io/_pages/about.md

 ## Research Interests

 My research focuses on Natural Language Processing.
-I am passionate about addressing common issues, such as biases and hallucinations, present in various pre-trained language models.
+I am passionate about addressing common issues in Generative AI, such as biases and hallucinations, present in pre-trained language models.
+I also have a strong interest in multimodal models and am currently engaged in related projects.
 I am dedicated to contributing to the development of models that generate reliable and trustworthy outputs.

 ## Contact